virgesmith/inexmo/README.md

 ### Overriding

 In some circumstances, you may want to provide a custom mapping.
-This is done by passing the required C++ type (as a string) in the annotation:
+This is done by passing the required C++ type (as a string) in the annotation.
+For example, to restrict interger inputs and outputs to nonnegative values, use an unsigned type:

 ```py
 from typing import Annotated